Jana-10/Food-ordering-portal/Portal for food ordering/README.md

 ## TECHNOLOGIES USED

-For this assignment, you are required to make a web app with:

 - Frontend in ​React.js
 - Backend using ​Express.js​ which implements a ​REST​ API
 - Database in ​MongoDB